 - Other contaminated water sources.

-Indoor cats from households that also include dogs are at greater risk.
-This is because the dog can get infected when it goes outside.
+The ones at greater risk are those cats from households that also include dogs.
+This is because a dog can easily bring in giardia when it goes outside.

 The Life Cycle of Giardia